Upcoming Sessions

 See All Upcoming Sessions

 At our March 2026 meet-up, we’ll be discussing the findings from the newly released 2025/6 Gallagher State of the Sector report.
 We’ll be joined by Chris Andrew from Gallagher, who will share key insights from this year’s research, explore the emerging themes, and unpack what they mean for communication and employee experience professionals in practice.
 The Gallagher State of the Sector report is the definitive global study of the internal communication and employee experience landscape, informed by insights from 1,300+ communication and HR professionals worldwide.
 We’d really encourage you to join live if you can there’ll be time for discussion, questions, and shared reflections on what the findings mean for our work right now.
 The session will be recorded and shared with anyone who’s not able to make the live call.
-Live Sessions: The live one hour session will take place at 3:00 PM UK time on 3 March 2026.
+Live Sessions: The live one hour session took place at 3:00 PM UK time on 3 March 2026.
 Read more

 Shopping Cart